Flowers

 Propagation

 Propagate more dahlias from tubers.
-Pot them up in multi-purpose compost so that the old stalk is just above the surface.
+Pot them up in peat-free multi-purpose compost so that the old stalk is just above the surface.
 Water and place in a warm, light position or in a propagator.
 Once the fresh shoots have grown to 7.5-10cm (3-4in), cut them off carefully with a knife.
-Dust the ends with hormone rooting power and push them into a pot containing cuttings compost.
-Place back in a propagator or plastic bag until roots appear.
+Push them into a pot containing peat-free seed and cutting compost.
+Place back in a propagator or clear plastic bag until roots appear out of the bottom of the pot.

-Perennials that are showing new shots from the crown can be propagated via basal stem cuttings.
-Shoots 7.5-10cm (3-4in) high are cut from the parent plant with a sharp knife.
-Sometimes a piece of root can be taken with the cutting (which speeds establishment), but stems can be cut without root, and then dipped in hormone rooting powder before striking into growing medium, as for softwood cuttings.
+Perennials that are showing new shoots from the crown can be propagated via basal stem cuttings.
+Shoots 7.5-10cm (3-4in) high are cut from the parent plant with a sharp knife and pushed into peat-free cuttings compost, as for softwood cuttings.
+Sometimes a piece of root can be taken with the cutting, which speeds establishment.

 General maintenance

 Continue to deadhead winter-flowering pansies and other winter bedding.
-Pansies will carry on into the spring and even to early summer, if attended to frequently.
+Pansies will carry on into the spring and even to early summer, if picked over frequently.

-Deadhead the flowers of Narcissus (daffodils) as they fade, but allow the foliage to die down naturally.
+Deadhead the flowers of daffodils (Narcissus) as they fade, but allow the foliage to die down naturally.

 Herbaceous perennials infested with couch grass and other perennial weeds should be lifted so the roots of the weeds can be removed.
-Improve the soil by digging in organic matter before replanting.
+Improve the soil by digging in organic matter, preferably homemade compost, before replanting.

 Clear up weedy beds before mulching.
-Lighter soils can be mulched now, but heavier soils are best left until March, when the soil is warmer.
-Mulching with a deep layer of organic matter helps to condition the soil, suppress weed growth, insulate plant roots from temperature fluctuations, and conserve soil moisture during the summer.
+Lighter soils can be mulched now, but heavier soils are best left until later in March, when the soil is drier and warmer.
+Mulching with a deep layer of organic matter, preferably homemade compost, helps to condition the soil, suppress weed growth and conserve soil moisture during the summer.

-Bulbs coming up in the rock garden or in containers may benefit from overhead protection from the rain.
-A sheet of glass or perspex placed on piles of bricks will do the job.
+Alpine bulbs coming up in rockeries or containers may benefit from overhead protection from the rain.
+A sheet of glass or re-used perspex placed on piles of bricks will do the job.

-Improve the drainage of heavy soils by working in lots of organic matter.
+Improve the drainage of heavy soils by working in lots of homemade garden compost.
+This is one of the few situations where double digging is useful.

 Check whether containers need watering.
 Even at this time of year, they can dry out.
 Pots that are sheltered by eaves or balconies can miss out on any rainfall.
 If in doubt, check the compost at a hand’s depth to see if it feels dry.
 Aim to keep pots moist, not wet, and don’t let them dry out.

-Pots and tubs benefit from topping up with fresh John Innes compost.
+Pots and tubs benefit from topping up with fresh peat-free John Innes compost.
 Old compost can be removed and replaced with new if there is not much room for topping up.
-Some grit will also deter slugs.

-In mild areas, you should remove winter coverings of fleece, straw, polythene etc, to prevent new shoots being damaged.
+In mild areas, you should remove winter coverings of re-used or biodegradable fleece, straw etc., to prevent new shoots being damaged.
 In cold areas, you are best waiting until the risk of frost has passed.

 Planning ahead

-Members can order seed from the RHS Seed Scheme between 1 November and 31 March.
+Members can order seed from the RHS Seed Scheme between November and the end of March.

 You may wish to get your sweet pea wigwam growing supports ready.
-In mild areas, you can transplant young plants to the feet of the wigwam, using a light twine to tie them in.
+In mild areas, you can transplant young plants to the feet of the wigwam, using twine to tie them in.

 Continue to protect new growth on lilies, delphiniums, hostas and any other plants affected, from slugs and snails.

-Check autumn-sown sweet peas growing in cold frames, and keep watch for mouse and slug damage.
+Check autumn-sown sweet peas growing in cold frames, and keep watch for mouse and slug or snail damage.

 Hellebore leaf spot can be a problem on old foliage of hellebores.
 Cutting back the old leaves should control the problem.

 Aphids can multiply rapidly during mild spells.
-Remove early infestations by hand to prevent the problem getting out of hand.
+Where needed, remove early infestations by hand to prevent the problem getting out of hand.
 Protect sweet pea plants in particular, as they can get sweet pea viruses, which are transmitted by aphids and other sap-sucking insects.
+Aphids are an essential food for young birds, so only remove where needed and don’t use any sprays.

 Watch out for downy mildew and black leaf spot on winter pansies.
 Remove any infected leaves and destroy badly affected plants.